BaiqingL/CS655-TCP-Comparison/README.md

 java GameClient "10.10.1.2" 58000 Bob 100 Auto 2000
 // player name Bob, time limit 100(s), Auto and 2000(ms) per move as args
-// GameClient will play a move/2000ms for Bob automatically
+// GameClient will play a move/2000ms for Bob automatically `

+Next, we need to run the ViewClients:

+`
 // on ViewClient1 and ViewClient2
 java ViewClient "10.10.1.1" 58001
 // ViewClient will prompt/ask to input viewer name and player name